OmniLayer/spec/README.md

 (1 + (percentage / 100.)) * "Number Properties per Unit Invested" value * the number of coins sent by the purchaser

-Note: To make it easier for issuers, a client UI could let the user enter an initial early bird bonus percentage and then convert that to the weekly percentage value required by the tx51 message.
+Note: To make it easier for issuers, a client UI could let the user enter an initial early bird bonus percentage and then convert that to the weekly percentage value required by the Transaction type 51 message.
 For example, an initial early bird bonus percentage of 30% would convert to "Early bird bonus %/week" value = 7  for a 30 day crowdsale.
 This would be particularly helpful for crowdsale lengths that are not a multiple of 7 days.
 Similarly, a client UI could do a complementary conversion in order to present the current early bird bonus percentage to prospective crowdsale participants.

 The issuer may choose to receive a number of tokens in proportion to the number of tokens credited to each purchaser.
 The "Percentage for issuer" value is used to calculate the number of *additional* tokens generated and credited to the issuer's address as follows: